razenetwork/Raze_Network/README.md

 * our product is much more generic in the sense that it supports all the DeFi products in the Polkadot system, and it also supports anonymity mining, which in itself already a vital DeFi functionality.
 In constrast, the Manta network focuses solely on the private DEX system, which limits the scope of its application scenarios.
 * From the technical perspective, the underlying zero-knowledge proof scheme for the Manta network requires trusted setup, which is why they require a trust ceremony.
 In contrast, the zero-knowledge proof scheme we adopt does not require any trusted setup.
 All the public parameters of our system can be randomly sampled from the underlying group in a totally transparent fashion, which is much more in accordance with the decentralization ethos.

-## Development Roadmap
-* 2020 Q3 - Project Establishment
-* 2020 Q4 - Draft of Whitepaper
-* 2021 Q1 - Official Whitepaper Publish
-* 2021 Q1 - Official Website Launch
-* 2021 Q1 - Core and zkSNARKS Implementation Release
-* 2021 Q2 - Token and Dapp source code Release
-* 2021 Q3 - Protocol and Product Launch
-* 2021 Q3 - Liquidity Reward Program
-* 2021 Q4 - Implementing the Bridge to other DeFi
-* 2021 Q4 - Integrating More Customized Functions

-### Overview

-Please provide the following:
-  * A brief description of the project.
-  * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.
-  * An indication of why your team is interested in creating this project.

-### Project Details
-We expect the teams to already have a solid idea about the project's expected final state.

-Therefore, we ask the teams to submit (where relevant):
-* Mockups/designs of any UI components
-* API specifications of the core functionality
-* An overview of the technology stack to be used
-* Documentation of core components, protocols, architecture etc. to be deployed
-* PoC/MVP or other relevant prior work or research on the topic

-### Ecosystem Fit
-Are there any other projects similar to yours?
-If so, how is your project different?

 ## Team :busts_in_silhouette:

 ### Team members